-- 1. Do you think we are doing a terrible, good enough, or excellent job meeting your needs? - 2.
-What was the last interaction you had with us?
-Could you tell us what happened?
-(Then after the story is told...)
+- 1. Are we doing a terrible, good enough, or excellent job meeting your needs? - 2.
+Could you tell us what happened in your last interaction with us?
 How do you feel about that story?
 What do you think it says about us?
+What do you wish had happened?

-Which do you think would provide a better picture of what people actually feel, believe, and care about?
+Which mini-survey do you think would provide a better picture of what people actually feel, believe, and care about?